 I lived at the same place for the first twenty-five years of my life.
 But ever since I moved away from my home farm, I have not lived in the same place long enough to reap rewards from the fruit trees that I planted.

 I am hoping to have an orchard again someday (I'm working on it) if I can keep my trees alive to full maturity.
-But I have discovered that gardening and keeping the plants alive is more of a challenge in Missouri than it was in Pennsylvania.
+However, I have discovered that gardening and keeping the plants alive is more of a challenge in Missouri than it was in Pennsylvania.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.